 Sharks Are Critical for Nutrient Cycling

-Mesopredator sharks often live permanently around coral reefs and have small home ranges, but larger, apex predator sharks are more transient and undergo long-range migrations (Roff et al, 2016).
+Mesopredator sharks often live permanently around coral reefs and have small home ranges, but larger, apex predator sharks are more transient and undergo long-range migrations (Roff et al, 2016a).

 If sharks are removed from a habitat, it can have a huge impact on the balance within that ecosystem.
 This is because the loss of sharks results in "mesopredator release".
 When the top predator is no longer eating the mid-level predators, their populations can explode.
 This has a knock-on effect on all the different prey species at lower trophic levels and the whole systems shifts out of balance.
-This is known as a "trophic cascade" (Roff et al, 2016).
+This is known as a "trophic cascade" (Roff et al, 2016a; Roff et al, 2016b).

 It is important to note though, that categorisation of sharks as apex predators or mesopredators can be misleading because, in reality, the system is much more complex.
 The food web is dynamic and multifaceted, with multiple species occupying each trophic level.
 If a shark species was entirely removed, it may not necessarily lead to a trophic cascade, as another species (that performs a similar role in the ecosystem) might move in to replace them.
-The problem is that we cannot be certain what impact the loss of sharks could have (Roff et al, 2016).
+The problem is that we cannot be certain what impact the loss of sharks could have (Roff et al, 2016a; Roff et al, 2016b).

 Several studies have shown that sharks become noticeably less abundant when coral reefs are unhealthy.
-So the loss of reefs could mean we see a decline in reef shark populations.
+There is now serious concern that many reef sharks might actually be "functionally extinct" in many regions (to learn more you can check out Reef Grief).
+The loss of reefs could mean we see a further decline in reef shark populations.
 And it would not only sharks that will be affected!
-If we lose the coral reefs, the entire community that relies upon them would be decimated (Roff et al, 2016).
+If we lose the coral reefs, the entire community that relies upon them would be decimated (Roff et al, 2016a; MacNeil et al, 2020).